An Empirical Study on the Intrinsic Privacy of SGD: Problem Background

-In our threat model, SGD itself is the query that the adversary requests on a private dataset and model parameters are the output that it receives.
-That is, we assume the training with SGD happens in-house and only the final model parameters are released.
-For example, a hospital trains a model for disease detection using its private patient records and uploads the model to a cloud provider for other hospitals to benefit from it.
-Here, the cloud provider or anyone with access to the model parameters is considered as an adversary.
-The adversary therefore has access to the fully trained model, including its architecture, and we assume details of the training procedure are public (e.g. batch size, number of training iterations, learning rate), but \emph{not} the random seed used to initialise the model parameters and sample inputs from the dataset.
-Thus, we consider a powerful adversary that has white-box access to the model.
-Prior research has shown several attacks such as membership inference and model inversion that can compromise the privacy of the training dataset in this setting~\cite{shokri2017membership,fredrikson2015model}.
-We assume that each individual contributes one sample, and that leaking even this membership in the dataset poses a privacy risk to the user contributing the sample.
-Our goal is to protect the privacy of the training dataset such as the sensitive patient health records while maintaining reasonable utility from the trained model.
+We focus on the problem of model release, assuming a model can be trained securely `in-house' on sensitive data and then released for public access.
+For example, a hospital which wishes to share a model with other hospitals, potentially through a cloud provider.
+The training procedure (SGD) is therefore the query, and the full model parameters are the output.
+The cloud provider or anyone with access to the model parameters is considered as an adversary.
+The adversary has access to the fully trained model, including its architecture, and we assume details of the training procedure are public (e.g. batch size, number of epochs, learning rate), but \emph{not} the random seed used to initialise the model and sample inputs from the dataset.
+Thus, we consider a powerful adversary with white-box access to the model.

-Assuming the random seed is unknown to the adversary adds noise to the output of SGD, which may add plausible deniability, and thus privacy to dataset participants.
-While seed-dependent results pose a reproducibility and reliability challenge, we argue that this randomness is helpful for ensuring privacy.
-We limit our scope to only seed-dependent randomness and do not consider variabilitity introduced by hiding other hyperparameters such as batchsize and learning rate.